Rev. Israel Buffardi

 Eg. I have developed a community dinner worship program called Sacred Suppers.
 Find out more here.

-My ministry supports individuals and congregations as we seek to understand and address the imbalances of power and privilege that prevent us from living into our vision of Beloved Community.
+My ministry supports individuals and congregations as we seek to understand and dismantle the imbalances of power and privilege, such as white supremacy culture, that prevent us from living into our vision of Beloved Community.